HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 {:.grid .center  }

 #### Indirect Referral With Direct CBO - Detailed View
+The referral occurs in two separate interactions.
+The first is between the Referral Source and the Intermediary and the second is between the Intermediary and the Referral Performer.

+This IG assumes that, in an Indirect Referral, the Referral Performer does not have the ability to communicate directly with the Referral Source.
+Therefore, the intermediary SHALL support the following.

+1. Create a local copy of all of the relevant referenced resources from the Referral Source
+2. Create a Task to be Posted to the Referral Performer that references the Referral Source Task via Task.partOf
+3. Create a ServiceRequest with ServiceRequest.intent value filler-order and ServiceRequest.basedOn references the original Referral Source ServiceRequest
+4. Since local copies of the referenced resources are maintained by the Intermediary, the intermediary must periodically query the Referral Source for updates to the referenced resources
+5. There are two version of the [Indirect Referral] -- one where the CBO / Performer has a FHIR API (e.g. [Direct Referral]) and one where the CBO / Performer uses a FHIR enabled application (e.g. [Direct Referral Light])

 {% include img.html img="DetailedIndirectReferral.svg" caption="Figure 3: Detailed Indirect Referral" %}

 ###  Indirect Referral with Direct Light CBO